The End Is Near

 The Style 45 has beautifully mitered strips of pearl inlay

-also made of genuine ivory on Styles 26 and above until
+made of genuine ivory on Styles 26 and above until 1918.

-by thinstrips of wood veneer.
-The strap button is often made
+thinstrips of wood veneer.
+The strap button is often made of horn,

-horn, matching a button of the same material on the back of the
+matching a button of the same material on the back of the headstock on

 1896 Martin 2 1/2 - 42